-To better analyze the current state of the art of FAIRness in mathematical data, we introduce a novel categorization of mathematical data below.
+In order to better analyze the current state of the art of FAIRness in mathematical data, we introduce a novel categorization of mathematical data.
 An overview is given in Figure 2.
-As we will see, each kind of data makes different abstractions or focuses on different aspects of mathematical reality, resulting in characteristic strengths and weaknesses.
-We preview these in Figure 3.
+Each kind of data makes different abstractions or focuses on different aspects of mathematical reality, resulting in characteristic strengths and weaknesses.
+We summarize these in Figure 3.